Fishing Lake Ouachita

 Sunfish compete among themselves, which makes them relatively easy to catch.
 In Lake Ouachita, you can find a variety of sunfish, including bluegill, green, longear, redbreast, redear, and warmouth.

 Most anglers don’t target this species, which makes them perfect for beginners and families with children.
 They mostly move in shallow water and around covers like weeds, rocks, and brush.
-In the summer, they cling to hot shallows, while in winter, they hang around deeper waters.
+In the summer, they cling to hot shallows; in winter, they hang around deeper waters.

-Sunfish spawn from late May and early June throughout the summer, and some can lay eggs a couple of times per year.
-In clear waters like Lake Ouachita, you can see their spawning beds in the shallows.
+Sunfish spawn from late May to early June throughout the summer, and some can lay eggs a couple of times yearly.
+You can see their spawning beds in the shallows in clear waters like Lake Ouachita.

 The best way to lure sunfish is with live natural bait – earthworms, crickets, catalpa worms, and grubs.
 You can also use bread crumbs and artificial bait.
 Some efficient options are jig-spinner combos and small spinners.
 However, large sunfish can also bite bass baits like minnows and crankbaits.